leangjia/blender_docs/trunk/blender_docs/manual/editors/preferences/navigation.rst

       This is useful in combination with :ref:`Auto Depth <prefs-auto-depth>` to quickly zoom into the point under the cursor.

+Invert Zoom Direction
+   Mouse
+      Inverts the Zoom direction for *Dolly* and *Continue* zooming.
+   Wheel
+      Inverts the direction of the mouse wheel zoom.

 Fly & Walk